Western New Guinea

 Western New Guinea, also known as Papua, Indonesian New Guinea, and Indonesian Papua, is the western half of the island of New Guinea, formerly Dutch and granted to Indonesia in 1962.
 Given the island is alternatively named Papua, the region is also called West Papua (Papua Barat).
 It is one of the seven geographical units of Indonesia in ISO 3166-2:ID.

 Lying to the west of Papua New Guinea and geographically a part of the Australian continent, the territory is almost entirely in the Southern Hemisphere and includes the Biak and Raja Ampat archipelagoes.
 The region is predominantly covered with rainforest where traditional peoples live, including the Dani of the Baliem Valley.
 A large proportion of the population live in or near coastal areas.
 The largest city is Jayapura.

 The island of New Guinea has been populated for tens of thousands of years.
 European traders began frequenting the region around the late 16th century due to spice trade.
 In the end, the Dutch Empire emerged as the dominant leader in the spice war, annexing the western part of New Guinea into the colony of Dutch East Indies.
-The Dutch remained in New Guinea until 1962, even though other parts of the former colony has declared independence as the Republic of Indonesia in 1945.
+The Dutch remained in New Guinea until 1962, even though other parts of the former colony had declared independence as the Republic of Indonesia in 1945.
 Following negotiations and conflicts with the Indonesian government, the Dutch transferred Western New Guinea to a United Nations Temporary Executive Authority (UNTEA) in 1962, which was again transferred to Indonesia after the controversial Act of Free Choice in 1969.